PayPal Betting Sites: Top Bookmakers That Accept Paypal

 #AD 18+ GambleAware.org New Players Only.
 Min £10 qualifying bets stake not returned.
 Free bet - one-time stake of £30, min odds 1.5, stake not returned.
 1X wager the winnings.
 Wager from real balance first.
 Wager calculated on bonus bets only.
 Max conversion: £200.
 Valid for 7 Days from issue.
 Withdrawal requests void all active/pending bonuses.
 Excluded Skrill and Neteller deposits.
 T&Cs: https://www.jeffbet.com/terms-and-conditions/?tracker=227000&dynamic=779ga1083cidpidaffid597

-14. Sky Bet
+10. Sky Bet

 During my review of Sky Bet, this popular online bookie started strong with a compelling offer for new customers: deposit £5 and place a bet (as low as 5p) to get £30 in bets, divided into 3 x £10 bet credits.
 This offer makes it easy to explore a wide range of sports.

 The variety of sports on Sky Bet is quite extensive, including all the popular choices, along with an interesting selection of niche sports for bettors seeking something different.
 The Sky Bet Club is great, offering a weekly reward for betting £30, which is a nice bonus.
 However, it's their horse racing betting that really stands out.
-They cover UK, Irish, and international races, spicing things up with regular promotions like prize boosts and money back deals.
+They cover UK, Irish, and international races, spicing things up with regular promotions like prize boosts and money-back deals.

 Despite its many pluses, Sky Bet has some limitations for PayPal users.
 The minimum deposit is £20, which is higher than the £5 for other methods like debit cards, Apple Pay, and Google Pay.
 A more significant downside is that new customers can’t use PayPal, restricting its use to those with existing Sky Bet members who have previously deposited with PayPal.
-That said, if using a debit card isn’t an issue, Sky Bet still offers a lot to enjoy, particularly with its comprehensive sportsbook and attractive promotions.

 Pros & Cons of using Sky Bet